SUNET/eduid-developer/README.md

-If packages needs to be tested locally then change setup.py to reflect the new version that is to be used, change setup.sh to point to pypi.docker instead of e.g. pypi.nordu.net and install pypiserver.
+If packages needs to be tested locally then change setup.py to reflect the new version that is to be used, change setup.sh to point to pypiserver.docker instead of e.g. pypi.nordu.net, build and run pypiserver.

     # (cd pypiserver && ./run.sh) &